 Choose the VM image from the marketplace

-From the portal, you can easily deploy a scale set with CentOS, CoreOS, Debian, Open Suse, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, Ubuntu Server, or Windows Server images.
+From the portal, you can easily deploy a scale set with CentOS, CoreOS, Debian, Ubuntu Server, other Linux images, and Windows Server images.

 Create the scale set